espressif/esp-idf/components/README.md

 The core components are organized into two groups.

-The first group (referred to as `G0` from now on) contains `hal`, `xtensa` and `riscv` (referred to as `arch` components from now on), `esp_rom`, `esp_common`, and `soc`.
-This group contain information about and low-level access to underlying hardware; or in the case of `esp_common`, hardware-agnostic code and utilities.
-These components can depend on each other, but as much as possible have no dependencies outside the group.
-The reason for this is that, due to the nature of what these components contain, the likelihood is high that a lot of other components will require these.
-Ideally, then, the dependency relationship only goes one way.
-This makes it easier for these components, as a group, to be usable in another project.
-One can conceivably implement a competing SDK to ESP-IDF on top of these components.
+The first group (referred to as `G0`) includes `hal`, `arch` (where `arch` is either `riscv` or `xtensa` depending on the chip), `esp_rom`, `esp_common`, and `soc`.
+This group contains information about and provides low-level access to the underlying hardware.
+In the case of `esp_common`, it contains hardware-agnostic code and utilities.
+These components may have dependencies on each other within the group, but outside dependencies should be minimized.
+The reason for this approach is that these components are fundamental, and many other components may require them.
+Ideally, the dependency relationship only goes one way, making it easier for this group to be usable in other projects.

-The second group (referred to as `G1` from now on) sits at a higher level than the first group.
-This group contains the components `esp_hw_support`, `esp_system`, `newlib`, `spi_flash`, `freertos`, `log`, and `heap`.
-Like the first group, circular dependencies within the group are allowed; and being at a higher level, dependency on the first group is allowed.
-These components represent software mechanisms essential to building other components.
+The second group (referred to as `G1`) operates at a higher level than the first group. `G1` includes the components `esp_hw_support`, `esp_system`, `newlib`, `spi_flash`, `freertos`, `log`, and `heap`.
+Like the first group, circular dependencies within this group are allowed, and these components can have dependencies on the first group.
+G1 components represent essential software mechanisms for building other components.

 ## Descriptions